Irish Peach Apple Trees

 Growing Irish Peach

-As a reasonably large and pretty tree, Irish Peach will make a good feature in your garden surrounded by long grass filled with Camassias or Triumph Tulips like Hemisphere, which flowers at the same time for a pretty pastoral scene.
+As a reasonably large and pretty tree, Irish Peach will make a good feature in your garden surrounded by long grass filled with Camassias or Triumph Tulips, which flower at the same time for a pretty pastoral scene.

 Strong and robust, it would also cope with a lovely rambler like Paul's Himalayan Musk scrambling through its branches, or a Clematis like the deep purple Etoile Violette.